 2) The skier buoy count will be made by the Boat Judge and two Judges, one on each side of the lake in a symmetrical placement and within 44 degrees (or buoy 2) to the centre of the course.
-Unless boat video is used where the two shore Judges may be on the same side in a central location between buoy 3 and 4 with the same height requirements.

 It should be noted that there are other possible options and configurations but in all cases the number of Judges required for gate judging and buoy judging is as detailed in the above paragraph.
 The exact number of Judges will depend on if a particular Judge has responsibility for the gate or the buoy, or both.